 49% of businesses see increased conversions with live chat

-Similarly, 49% of respondents saw an increase in conversions caused by live chat software within 2 years implementing it.
+Similarly, 49% of respondents saw an increase in conversions caused by live chat software within two years implementing it.
 As we’ll see in a related statistic below, answering questions can keep website visitors on your site instead of abandoning it.

 Live chat offers big results with cross-selling and up-selling

-When comparing businesses that use live chat against those who don’t, it’s clear that companies who implement live chat achieve greater revenue.
+When comparing businesses that use live chat against those who don’t, it’s clear that companies who implement live chat achieve higher revenue.
 In fact, there’s a 2.4x greater annual increase in revenue from cross-selling and up-selling when live chat is in use.

 Customer opinions of live chat software